desofto/apiql/README.md

 It compiles requests into Hashes for faster rendering.

-Now, it automatically detects nested entities and eager-loads them for faster DB access!
+It automatically detects nested entities and eager-loads them for faster DB access!

 Define your responder (requested methods):